Shri Krishna Sinha: Early life and family

 Sinha was born in a Bhumihar family on 21 October 1887 in the village of Maur, Barbigha in the Munger district of Bengal Presidency (now part of Sheikhpura district).
 His mother died of plague when he was five years old.
 He was educated in the village school and at Zila School in Munger.
 In 1906 he joined Patna College, which was then an affiliate of the University of Calcutta.
-He obtained a master's degree from the University of Calcutta and then doctorate of law from Patna University and started practicing in Munger from 1915.
+He obtained a master's degree from the University of Calcutta and then doctorate of law from Patna University and started practising in Munger from 1915.
 In the meantime,he married and had two sons, Shivshankar and Bandishankar (Swaraj Babu) who later held various posts in the state government.